 Automated provisioning supports database testing and deployment in stateless, continuous integration and delivery pipelines such as Concourse.

 Support Entire Cloud-Native Developer Organizations

 Take advantage of significant automation for operator and developer lifecycles.
-Install, manage, monitor, and update MySQL in Pivotal Cloud Foundry.
+Install, manage, monitor, and update MySQL in Pivotal Platform.
 Ensure deployments meet enterprise requirements.